PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Leaderboard/README.md

     * *Default Value* - This is the default value that would be used for this Event Attribute if it's not passed into the [LogEventRequest](/API Documentation/Request API/Player/LogEventRequest.md).
     * *Default Calculation* - This determines how values are tracked in the Running Totals.

 <q>**Note:** You don't need to understand fully the concept of Running Totals for the purposes of this tutorial.
 For the Event Attribute, we set *Default Calc* to *Maximum* because we want to track the highest score posted for your player in the example we're setting up.
-Any Event Attribute that you create which *doesn't have* the *Default Calc* set to *Used in Script* will appear for selection as a Running Total when you configure a Leaderboard.
+Any Event that you create with an Attribute which *doesn't have* the *Default Calc* set to *Used in Script* will appear for selection as a Running Total when you configure a Leaderboard.
 (You can learn more about Running Totals [here](/Documentation/Configurator/Running Totals.md).)</q>

 ![](img/CreatingALeaderboard/1.png)